vcentorrino/Similarity_matching_networks_over_multiple_time_scales/README.md

 ### Introduction

-This repository provides the code and data required to reproduce the simulations presented in the paper titled _XXXXXXXXXXXXXX_ by Veronica Centorrino, Prof. Giovanni Russo, and Prof. Francesco Bullo ([arXiv](https://XXXXXXXXXXXXXXX)).
+This repository contains the code and data required to reproduce the simulations presented in the paper titled _XXXXXXXXXXXXXX_ by Veronica Centorrino, Prof. Giovanni Russo, and Prof. Francesco Bullo ([arXiv](https://XXXXXXXXXXXXXXX)).

-The repository contains the following files:
+The repository includes the following files:

-(i) _2025-data_set_simulations_ with the dataset needed to replicate the figures featured in the Simulations Section of the manuscript, namely, Figures XXXXXXX.
+*_2025-data_set_simulations.zip_: a folder containing the dataset needed to replicate the figures featured in the Simulations Section of the manuscript, namely, Figures 4, 5, and 6.

-(ii)_2025-code_simulations_ with the code necessary to reproduce the numerical examples featured in the Simulations Section of the manuscript.
+*_2025-code_simulations.zip_ : a folder with the necessary scripts to reproduce the numerical examples featured in the Simulations Section of the manuscript.

-(iii) _2025-code_conjecture_ with the necessary code supporting Conjecture 1 discussed in the manuscript.
+*_2025-code_conjecture.py_ : a script supporting Conjecture 1 discussed in the manuscript.

 ## References